VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 ## Summary

-This RFC is a proposal to add a new opt-in installation mode called `isolated-mode`.
+This RFC is a proposal to add a new opt-in installation mode.

-Isolated-mode is an essential ingredient to fulfill the assumption that the dependency-graph is an accurate description of the relationships between workspaces.
+This mode would be the missing ingredient to make workspaces truly scalable.

 ## Motivation